gmlang/masterr/_posts/r/2015-07-30-how-to-easily-make-beautiful-heatmaps-with-ezplot-part8.md

 ![center](/../figs/2015-07-30-how-to-easily-make-beautiful-heatmaps-with-ezplot-part8/unnamed-chunk-8-1.png)

-This is the last post in the ezplot series.
-If you've enjoyed it, please help spread the word for it.
-I created [ezplot](https://github.com/gmlang/ezplot) because there are too many detailed commands to remember when making and customizing a ggplot.
-I hope ezplot can improve your productivity and make many analysts' work easier and more enjoyable.
+I created ezplot because there are too many detailed commands to remember when customizing a ggplot.
+I hope ezplot can improve your productivity and make your data analysis work easier.
+If you've enjoyed using it, please spread the word.
+I'm writing a book called ezplot: How to Easily Make ggplot2 Graphics for Data Analysis, and it is 20% complete.
+[Read the sample chapters for FREE](https://leanpub.com/ezplot) and get notified when the book is published.